 "In Islam, there's a chapter in the Qur'an called 'Al-Nisa' or 'The Woman.'
 There is not a chapter called 'The Man,'" she explained.
 Yet, Jodeh's interpretation completely neglected to mention the theological reasons why women, unlike men, require a chapter in the Quran prescribing gender-based rules.

 Even in the contemporary West, Islamic scripture may yield grotesque abuses of women's rights.
-For instance, a 2011 study from the Tahirih Justice Center found at least 3,000 cases of forced marriage in the U.S. over the preceding two years, with the majority of cases coming from the Muslim community.
+For instance, a 2011 study from the Tahirih Justice Center which found at least 3,000 cases of forced marriage among U.S. immigrants determined that "a majority of respondents who provided information on religious background said they encountered forced marriage from Muslim religious backgrounds."

 So long as Muslim leaders ignore these regressive practices, which are often legitimized by Islamists, they stand to continue.
 Such is the case in Minnesota Rep. Ilhan Omar's district, where the Hennepin County Medical Center reports that 99 percent of Somali women have suffered from the worst category of Female Genital Mutilation (FGM).
 Despite its prevalence among her own constituents, Omar shut down a question about FGM during a Muslim political convention, calling it "appalling" and a "waste" of time.